-Pedestrian Bridge over Skaneateles Creek on former railroad bed

-SKANEATELES FALLS

-Skaneateles Falls was a bustling center by the mid-1800s fueled by the construction of the Skaneateles & Jordan (S&J) Railroad which connected mills located along Skaneateles Creek to the Village of Skaneateles.
+Pedestrian Bridge over Skaneateles Creek on former railroad bed SKANEATELES FALLS Skaneateles Falls was a bustling center by the mid-1800s fueled by the construction of the Skaneateles & Jordan (S&J) Railroad which connected mills located along Skaneateles Creek to the Village of Skaneateles.
 Today, the center of Skaneateles Falls is defined by the residential neighborhood located along Stump Road, School Street, and Phillips Street, as well as several industrial sites located along Skaneateles Creek including the former Welch Allyn facility at the intersection of Jordan Road and Stump Road.
 In addition, the Red Rooster Pub and Eatery, Skaneateles American Legion Post 317, and the Skaneateles Falls Post Office are important community amenities.
-The American Legion building was formerly known as Glenside Academy, at one-time housing 100 students before the Skaneateles School District was centralized in 1950.
+The American Legion building was formerly known as Glenside Academy, at Historic photo of S&J Railroad Car one-time housing 100 students before the Skaneateles School District was centralized in 1950.
+Skaneateles Falls also includes the Skaneateles Park North industrial park, and the former Stauffer Chemical site which is an identified brownfield.
+Jordan Road is a highly trafficked roadway that traverses the hamlet center.
+The hamlet is surrounded by active agricultural land including Peter's Dairy Farm across County Line Road in Cayuga County.
+There are also contiguous woodland areas that surround Skaneateles Creek as it meanders through the hamlet.